MMID-coding-workshop/2022-02-23-Data-visualization-using-antiviral-drug-repurposing-results-from-CLUE/README.md

 Workshop lecture (February 23, 2022) video will be available on YouTube at

+Workshop dataset are from Josset et al., 2010.
+Gene Expression Signature-Based Screening Identifies New Broadly Effective Influenza A Antivirals. doi: https://doi.org/10.1371/journal.pone.0013169.

-Workshop dataset, R script, and R markdown are created by MacKenzie as part of this workshop.
+Workshop R script and R markdown are created by MacKenzie as part of this workshop.